WickedFlame/Avalanche/README.md

 ## Runner
-The runner is used to automate testscenarios in a container outside the Avalanche app.
+The runner is used to automate testscenarios in a container outside the Avalanche Client App.
 Parameters for the runner

 | Short | long         |                                                                                          |